github/codeql/cpp/ql/lib/change-notes/2022-04-25-windows-pool-allocation-functions.md

 ---
 category: minorAnalysis
 ---
-* Windows pool allocation functions are now detected as `AllocationFunction`s.
+* More Windows pool allocation functions are now detected as `AllocationFunction`s.